Sad Reasons These TV Shows Were Canceled

 "Friend Me," announced in early 2012, was to follow two friends who moved from Indiana to Los Angeles to work at Groupon.
 (How they ended up with that show title for characters in that line of work remains a mystery.)
 Attached to star were Christopher Mintz-Plasse (yes, McLovin) and Nicholas Braun, one of whom would insist on venturing out into their new city while the other would remain a homebody trying to keep his Midwest roots.
 Unfortunately, due to real life tragedy, it never made it to air.

 "Friend Me" was co-created by Alan Kirschenbaum, a veteran TV writer who was best known as the creator of "Yes, Dear."
-In October 2012, Kirschenbaum was found dead in his home of a suspected suicide.
+In October 2012, Kirschenbaum was found dead in his home, with trades reporting that he apparently took his own life.
 This, among many other things, put the show — which had yet to debut — in a state of limbo.
 After months of delays and uncertainty, then-CBS President Leslie Moonves confirmed at an August 2013 TCA press event (via The Futon Critic) that there were no plans to show or burn off the episodes.
 As such, the show remains unaired to this day.

 COVID-19 made shooting GLOW impossible